 Technically a gel eyeliner, Samu Sibiya, LISOF Design and Retail Academy class of 2020, swears by MAC Pro Longwear Fluidline ($19) for shaping her eyebrows.
 “If you’re trying to achieve a natural makeup look for school, it’s definitely a go-to product because it’s not too harsh and you can build up the intensity of your brows.
 It’s also really easy and quick to use, just fill in with an angled brush and you’re good to go.”
 If you only have a few minutes in the morning, a structured brow helps define and polish your face in a flash.

 Hair styling cream to amp up your bedhead before class

-For a one-step hair routine when you need more time to focus on picking your OOTD, Kate Hartman, Southern Methodist University class of 2019, recommends Bumble and Bumble Brilliantine cream ($24).
+For a one-step hair routine when you need more time to focus on picking your OOTD, Kate Hartman, Southern Methodist University class of 2019, recommends Bumble and Bumble Brilliantine Styling Cream ($26).
 “I love it because I air-dry my hair and the only thing I need is Brilliantine balm.
 It gives my hair a kind of languid texture with major Serena van der Woodsen vibes.”
 And who doesn’t want to channel the Upper East Side’s classic “it” girl?

 Hair oil that makes your curls soft and bouncy

 Add Ouai Hair Oil ($28) to your stash of go-to hair products, especially if you’ve got curls.
 “It works wonders on my curly hair and it smells amazing, just like sunflowers,” says Geordon Wollner, University of Wisconsin-Madison class of 2019.
 The oil has notes of violet, gardenia, ylang ylang, and white musk, and it targets split ends and heat damage.
 “I usually put it on after I get out of the shower.
 It just makes my hair extremely soft, and I never feel like it dries out the next day.”